 To obtain transportation purchasing for an existing Purchasing Card:

-- Use the Purchasing Card Change/Cancellation Form to indicate Transportation purchasing should be added to a card.
+- Use the Purchasing Card Change Form found in Outlook to indicate Transportation purchasing should be added to a card.

 - Obtain the necessary approvals and submit the form to Procurement Operations for processing.

 B. Allowable Transportation Purchases

 - Airline Tickets

 - Airport shuttle services arranged in advance

 - Bus charters on prior approved contracts when authorized by Procurement Services

 - Rental Cars- (Enterprise and National Car Rental only)

 - Allowable transportation purchases may be purchased for non-employees when the University pays their travel (e.g. candidates on recruiting visits).